antonioleal/myslackbuilds/0/README.md

 2. Run `git pull --rebase` on your ~/slackware-builds/slackbuilds folder

-3. Delete all accessory branches by running **0delete-branches.sh**
+3. Delete accessory branches by running **0delete-branches.sh all**

 4. Run **0clean-tree.sh** to get rid of unneeded tarballs.

 5. That's it.
 Now you are ready to restart the workflow.

+##### "During the week":
+Strictly optional, if you constructed updater.sh scripts for your slackbuilds (see my examples), then you can run the scipt **0auto-updater.sh** to check automatically if the upstream developers of your packages have released anything new.

 ### Last but not least
-A simple menu describing the complete workflow and helping with the build sequence is provided in the **0.sh** script.
+A simple menu describing the complete workflow and helping with the build sequence is provided in the **0.sh** script (which you can invoke by just typing "**0**" also).

 #### Happy Slacking!
 António Leal